Is Babylon Holdings Limited (NYSE:BBLN) an excellent stock to buy at the moment? - The Dwinnex

 Ratios:

-Our goal is to gain a better understanding of BBLN by taking a closer look at its different ratios.
+We take a closer look at BBLN’s different ratios to gain a better understanding of the stock.
 For the most recent quarter (mrq), Quick Ratio is recorded 1.70 and its Current Ratio is at 1.70.

 Upgrades & Downgrades